joetifa2003/weaver/paper/main.typ

 true && nil    // nil
 true && "foo"  // "foo" (string)
 ```,
-  caption: [Truthy and Falsy values in Weaver.],
+  caption: [Truthy and Falsy values in Weaver],
 ) <fig:truthy-falsy>

 This is often used to provide default values for function arguments: